 Size and Weight

-When looking for a caravan or camping fan, you must also consider the size and weight.
+When looking for a caravan or camping fan, you must also consider its size and weight.
 If you are going to be travelling a lot, then you will want to make sure that the fan is not too big or too heavy.

 The smaller fans are more portable but may not have as much power as the larger ones.

 It would help if you also considered how easy it is to install the fan.
-Some fans come with brackets that make installing it easier, while others will need to be screwed into place.
+Some fans come with brackets that make installing easier, while others will need to be screwed into place.

 How much will you use the fan